appixia/cartapi-plugin-prestashop/README.md

 Plugin Folder Structure
 -----------------------

-Normally, the integrator would not make any modifications to the core Prestashop plugin (found in `/modules/appixiacartapi`), except of course for adding overrides under `/modules/appixiacartapi/override`.
+Normally, the integrator would not make any modifications to the core Prestashop plugin (found in `/modules/appixiacartapi`), except of course for adding overrides under `/modules/appixiacartapi/overrides`.
 Nevertheless, you have the full core plugin source code in order to see which functions you can override.
 If you want to override something which is not available as a convenient function, please contact Appixia to have this functionality in the core plugin refactored.

 ### Core Plugin Folder Structure

 `/modules/appixiacartapi/`
-Root folder, includes implementations for all the core plugin classes (which you can override with your own implementation in the override folder).
+Root folder, includes implementations for all the core plugin classes (which you can override with your own implementation in the overrides folder).

-`/modules/appixiacartapi/override/`
+`/modules/appixiacartapi/overrides/`
 The most important folder for the integrator.
 This folder will hold all the changes you make to the Appixia Cart API plugin.
 All customizations for your specific store should be here.

 `/modules/appixiacartapi/modules`